Fynbos Retreat in the rain

 3. larger leaved, taller shrubs, typically the Proteaceae family.

 The restios replace grass in this vegetation.
 Many kinds of Cape reeds, as they are also commonly known, form the lower layer of the dense vegetation.
 They bind the soil, increase water retention and prevent erosion.
-The conspicuous Erica and Protea flowers are often the most admired, but fynbos offers much, much more!
+The conspicuous Erica and Protea flowers are often the most admired, but fynbos offers much more.

 Diversity involves detail with challenges to memory.
 There is more to learn about fynbos than most people manage in a lifetime.
-Average curiosity and youll never be bored here.
+Average curiosity and you'll never be bored here.

-Total Hits : 655
+Total Hits : 1386